clicon/clixon-controller-docs/services.rst

 Service modules contains the actual code and logic which is used when modifying the configuration three for services.

-The Python server looks for modules in the directory ``/usr/local/clixcon/controller/modules`` unless anything else is defined) and when a module is launched by the Python server the server call the setup method.
+The Python server looks for modules in the directory ``/usr/local/clixcon/controller/modules`` unless anything else is defined) and when a module is launched by the Python server the server call the setup method which must be present in every service module.

+There must also be a variable named SERVICE which value should be the same as the services name.

 A minimal service module may look like this:

 .. code:: python

-  from clixon.clixon import rpc

   SERVICE = "example"

-  @rpc()
   def setup(root, log, **kwargs):
       log.info("I am a module")